We designed a new-build two-storey dwelling and detached garage to replace an existing bungalow in a very poor state of repair.

 Energy efficient dwelling

-The builders and other trades have been utterly brilliant and very easy to work with, producing very good quality work.
+The builders and other trades were utterly brilliant and very easy to work with, producing very good quality work.
 The stone work is particularly lovely.
-In addition Green Building Store have provided an excellent MVHR design and very useful consultancy on airtightness/energy efficiency and build-ability.
+In addition Green Building Store provided an excellent MVHR design and very useful consultancy on airtightness/energy efficiency and build-ability.
 Paul Jennings of Encraft carried out the airtightness testing to satisfy the SAP requirements and to ensure the MVHR system works efficiently.
-MVHR (mechanical ventilation with heat recovery) brings in fresh air from the outside, warming it using the warm stale air going out, saving energy and providing a very healthy and ventilated building.
-This is particularly important to the client who has asthma.
+MVHR (mechanical ventilation with heat recovery) brings in warm, fresh air from the outside.
+Cool, fresh air coming in, is warmed by the warm stale air going out.
+This saves energy and provides a very healthy living environment.
+This is particularly important to the owner who has asthma.
 Research has shown that asthma symptoms are vastly improved in homes using MVHR.

 Contemporary Vernacular Barn Style Dwelling

-The new building is a barn-style home to fit into its rural surroundings, using materials that reflect those used in local buildings.
-Local ironstone is used for the walls, slate tiles for the roofs, and the single-storey extensions at the back of the building are clad in timber.
+The new building is a contemporary barn-style home that fits into its rural surroundings.
+The materials reflect those used in local buildings.
+Local ironstone is used for the walls, slate tiles for the roofs, and the single-storey extensions at the back of the building are clad in waney edged timber.
 The walls are highly insulated – 475mm thick with a 250mm cavity.
 This, combined with the heat recovery system, means the client will save on their energy bills and stay comfortable throughout the year.